Tza'ar ba'alei chayim: The Jewish Initiative For Animals

 The Jewish Initiative For Animals (JIFA) supports innovative programs that seek to turn the Jewish value of tza'ar ba'alei chayim into action and build Jewish American communities in the process.
 In November 2016 JIFA partnered with kosher meat distributors KOL Foods and Grow and Behold to bring a run of kosher certified heritage breed chickens to market for the first time in approximately 50 years.
 Heritage breed chickens and turkeys are able to achieve highest possible welfare outcomes.
 Thus, the renewed availability of heritage chicken to kosher consumer has helped expand values of tza'ar ba'alei chayim within the modern kosher meat industry.
 JIFA has also sought to spread the values of tza'ar ba'alei chayim into the Jewish world through its Ark Project, a service-learning curriculum for b’nai mitzvah.
 This curriculum seeks to engages with Jewish teaching and real life problems about topics such as homeless animals, animals used in entertainment, farmed animal welfare, conservation of wildlife and more.

 Jewish Veg

 Jewish Veg is an organization whose mission is to encourage and help Jews to embrace plant-based diets.
 The organization teaches that "tsa'ar baalei chaim, the prohibition on causing animals pain, is one of the most beautiful teachings in Judaism.
 Our Jewish sacred texts strongly emphasize compassion for animals, and strongly oppose the infliction of suffering on another living creature."

 Hazon

-Hazon is a Jewish environmental education organization.
+Hazon is a Jewish organization dedicated to environmental education.
 In December 2015, it introduced animal welfare as a core value of its agenda.
-The organization teaches that "preventing unnecessary cruelty to animals, or tzaar baalei chayim, is a core value in Judaism."
+The organization teaches that "preventing unnecessary cruelty to animals, or tza'ar ba'alei chayim, is a core value in Judaism."